ketkeearyamane/build-tool-examples/README.md

 ## Creating a Greeting plugin extension

-The Greeting plugin extension writes the greeting message into 2 files, _a.txt_ and _b.txt_, under the `build` folder, in addition to displaying it on your console. <br/>
+The Greeting plugin extension writes the greeting message into 2 files, _a.txt_ and _b.txt_, under the `build` folder, in addition to displaying it on your console.

 ### Gradle plugins
-Gradle comes in with a powerful set of features like dependency management, project configuration, running builds and delivering software easily and quickly.
-However, if you want to perform other tasks like deploying artifacts, configuring project and enforcing standards, running certain tests etc., you can encapsulate such logic in a Gradle plugin.
-Plugins are lightweight, easy to maintain and promote code re-usability.
+Gradle comes with a powerful set of features like dependency management, project configuration, running builds, and delivering software easily and quickly.
+However, if you want to perform other tasks like deploying artifacts, configuring projects, enforcing standards, running certain tests, etc., you can implement such logic in a Gradle plugin.
+Plugins are lightweight, easy to maintain, and promote code reusability.
 For more information, see [Gradle plugins.](https://docs.gradle.org/current/userguide/custom_plugins.html)

+### Steps to create the custom Greeting plugin
 To create a custom plugin, you need to write an implementation of a plugin.
 Gradle will then instantiate the plugin and apply it using `<plugin-name>.apply()` method.

-### Steps to create the custom Greeting plugin

-Since the project uses Kotlin as the build script language, you need to write all the custom plugin code in the `build.gradle.kts` file.
+Since the project uses `Kotlin` as the build script language, you need to write all the custom plugin code in the `build.gradle.kts` file.

 1. Add a class `Greeting` as shown below.
 This class extends the _**DefaultTask**_, which will write the "Hello World!" message to files.
 Remember, all classes in Gradle are always final.
 So, you need to declare your class as `open` when you want to extend it later.
 The class takes inputs into 2 variables - `message` for the greeting message and `outputFiles` to hold the output files.
 It has a function `printMessage` annotated with `@TaskAnnotation` which defines the actual logic of the task.